 Altos del Maria FULL DAY (40 minutes from Canopy Lodge)

-Departing after an early breakfast, we’re off into the highlands of Altos del Maria!
+Departing after an early BREAKFAST AT THE CANOPY LODGE, we’re off into the highlands of Altos del Maria!
 With the sunrise ahead of us, we will climb into the mountains along the Continental Divide east of El Valle.
 Often engulfed by the mist of the expansive cloud forest that surrounds the area, Altos del Maria sits at an altitude of 1,100 meters (3,600 feet).
-On today’s Panama jungle tour, you can find highland forest birds, including Black-crowned Antpitta, Streak-chested Antpitta, Black-headed Saltator, White Hawk, Barred Forest-Falcon, Red-faced Spinetail, Spotted Barbtail, Tufted and Sulphur-rumped flycatchers, Rufous-browed Tyrannulet, Orange-bellied Trogon, Ochraceous Wren, White-breasted Wood-Wren, White-ruffed Manakin, Yellow-eared Toucanet, Yellow-billed Cacique, Black-and-yellow Tanager, White-vented Euphonia and exquisite hummingbirds including Band-tailed Barbthroat, White-tailed Emerald, Purple-throated Mountain-Gem, White-tipped Sicklebill, Bronze-tailed Plumeleteer and the tiny yet stunning Snowcap.
-We will hope to see a tiny Western Pygmy Squirrel working away in the treetops.
-After a picnic lunch in the field, we will drop down into a valley and climb to the ridge on the opposite side.
-Reaching some large swaths of mature humid forest along this ridge, we will explore some trails and roadside spots in search of even more forest birds and animals.
-We will return back to the Canopy Lodge by mid-afternoon.
+Today we can find highland forest birds, including Black-crowned and Streak-chested Antpittas, White Hawks, Barred Forest-Falcons, Spotted Barbtails, Tufted and Sulphur-rumped Flycatchers, Rufous-browed Tyrannulets, Orange-bellied Trogons, and the tiny yet stunning Snowcap.
+We hope to see a tiny Western Pygmy Squirrel working away in the treetops.
+Plants will not be ignored and this is a good place to see the large white Sobralia orchids.

-Day 8 – October 21, 2019
+Day 8 – October 18, 2020

 AM: Butterflies of Cerro Gaital (20 minutes from Canopy Lodge)

-This morning, while birding and searching for other animals in the forest, we will take a look at the fascinating world of butterflies and insects in Central America.
+This morning, while birding (there is always a Canopy bird guide with us) and searching for other animals in the forest, such as the deep forest Dunn’s Spiny Lizard, we will take a close look at the fascinating world of butterflies and insects in Central America.
 The biodiversity of butterflies (and moths, their nocturnal counterparts) is incredible in tropical regions around the world, and Panama alone has over 1500 species!
-From the beautiful metallic blue of the large Blue Morpho, to the pretty little Passion Vine butterflies (Heliconius spp.) tropical butterflies always get noticed.
-We will look for such eye-catching species including Mimosa Yellow, Deep-blue Eyed-Metalmark, Sara Longwing, Orange Mapwing, Togarna Hairstreak, Puerta Satyr, Common Ur-Satyr, Red-headed Firetip and the crepuscular Yellow-bordered and Giant owl-butterflies, roosting along the trails.
+From the beautiful metallic blue of the large Blue Morpho, to the pretty little Passion Vine butterflies (Heliconius spp.), tropical butterflies always get noticed.
+We will look for such eye-catching species as Mimosa Yellows, Deep-blue Eyed-Metalmarks, Sara Longwings, Orange Mapwings, Togarna Hairstreaks, Puerta Satyrs, Common Ur-Satyrs, Red-headed Firetips and the crepuscular Yellow-bordered and Giant owl-butterflies, roosting along the trails.
 Insight into the lives of butterflies – their life cycles, how they eat and various methods to evade predation are just a few of the interesting topics we will explore!
-LUNCH AT CANOPY LODGE.

-This afternoon, we will visit the artisan and fruit market in the heart of El Valle de Anton.
+This afternoon, we visit the artisan and fruit market in the heart of El Valle de Anton.
 The market is run by Panamanian artisans from Guna Yala and sell beautiful “molas” – handmade panels sewn by combining layers of fabric and showing geometric and animal designs, hand-painted wooden decorations, paintings and jewelry.
 The market in El Valle is very colorful, and a great place to take photos and purchase souvenirs before returning home.

-Day 9 – October 22, 2019
+Day 9 – October 19, 2020

 Departure to the airport (3 hours from Canopy Lodge)